 Class members must meet the following criteria:

-• They were insured under a structural damage policy issued by State Farm Fire and Casual covering residential or business property in Missouri.
+- State Farm Fire and Casualty insured them under a structural damage policy covering residential or business property in Missouri.

-• They received an actual cash value (ACV) payment on their claim where estimated non-material depreciation or estimated general contractor overhead and profit (GCOP) depreciation was deducted.
+- They received an actual cash value payment on their claim in which State Farm deducted estimated nonmaterial depreciation or estimated general contractor overhead and profit depreciation.

-• Or they would have received an actual cash value (ACV) payment, but the deduction of the depreciations caused the calculated ACV figure to drop below their deductible.
+- OR they would have received an actual cash value payment but State Farm's deduction of the depreciations caused the calculated ACV figure to drop below their deductible.

 Who is excluded from the class?

-• Claims where State Farm’s actual cash value payments (ACV) exhausted the applicable insurance limits.
+- Claims where State Farm’s actual cash value payments exhausted the applicable insurance limits

 How much is the settlement payout?

-Payment amounts will be determined by the specifics of the State Farm claim and how depreciation was applied and recovered:
+The settlement administrator will determine payment amounts by the specifics of the State Farm claim and how the company applied and recovered depreciation:

-• Policy holders who received an ACV payment with non-material or GCOP depreciation deducted and did not recover all depreciation through RCBs: Class members can submit a claim to receive a cash payment of 90% of the non-material depreciation that was initially deducted and not recovered, plus 50% of the GCOP depreciation, if any, that was not recovered.
-Payment amount will also include simple interest at 8.9% per year from Aug.
+- Policyholders who received an ACV payment with nonmaterial or GCOP depreciation deducted and did not recover all depreciation through RCBs can submit a claim to receive a cash payment of 90% of the nonmaterial depreciation that State Farm initially deducted and did not recover plus 50% of the GCOP depreciation, if any, it did not recover.
+The payment amount will also include simple interest at 8.9% per year from Aug.
 6, 2021, through the settlement effective date.

-• Policy holders who received an ACV payment with non-material or GCOP depreciation deducted and recovered all depreciation through RCBs at a later date: Class members can submit a claim to receive cash payment of simple interest at 8.9% per year on 90% of the non-material depreciation and 50% of the GCOP depreciation, if any, that was initially applied but later recovered.
-Interest will be calculated from the date of the initial ACV payment through the final RCB payment.
+- Policyholders who received an ACV payment with nonmaterial or GCOP depreciation deducted and recovered all depreciation through RCBs at a later date can submit a claim to receive a cash payment of simple interest at 8.9% per year on 90% of the no-material depreciation and 50% of the GCOP depreciation, if any, that State Farm initially applied but later recovered.
+The settlement administrator will calculate interest from the date of the initial ACV payment through the final RCB payment.

-• Policy holders who did not receive an ACV payment because the deduction of depreciation caused the ACV to drop below the deductible: Class member can submit a claim to receive a cash payment of 90% of the portion of non-material depreciation and 50% of the portion of GCOP depreciation, if any, that they did not receive in excess of the deductible.
-Payment amount will also include simple interest at 8.9% per year from Aug.
-6, 2021, through settlement effective date.
+- Policyholders who did not receive an ACV payment because the deduction of depreciation caused the ACV to drop below the deductible can submit a claim to receive a cash payment of 90% of the portion of nonmaterial depreciation and 50% of the portion of GCOP depreciation, if any, that they did not receive in excess of the deductible.
+The payment amount will also include simple interest at 8.9% per year from Aug.
+6, 2021, through the settlement effective date.

 How to claim a class action rebate

 To claim a settlement payment, class members must print and complete the PDF claim form.
-The claim form can be uploaded online or mailed to the settlement administrator.
-A separate claim form is required for each covered loss.
+They can upload the claim form online or mail it to the settlement administrator.
+Each covered loss requires a separate claim form.

-Claim forms must be uploaded online or postmarked by April 2, 2026.
+Class members must upload the claim form online or postmark it by April 2, 2026.

 Required claim information

-• Policy number, claim number, date of loss and address of insured property must be included on claim form.
+- Class members must include the policy number, claim number, date of loss and address of the insured property on the claim form.

 Payout options